What to do in the mountains when you don’t ski?

 • Ski-joëring: An equestrian activity where you are pulled by a horse on skis.

-• Ice diving: In places like Lake Montriond, dive under a layer of ice for a unique aquatic adventure.
+• Ice diving: In places such as Lake Montriond, dive under a layer of ice for a unique aquatic adventure.

-• Igloos: Build your own igloo during a workshop or spend a night in unusual accommodation.
+• Igloos: Build your own igloo during a workshop or spend a night in an unusual accommodation.

 8. Festive or calm après-ski

-Non-skiers can also enjoy après-ski with various activities offered in the resorts: musical evenings, craft markets, or outdoor cinema screenings.
-For a calmer atmosphere, settle near a fireplace with a good book or go star gazing in a clear sky.
+Non-skiers can also enjoy the après-ski with various activities offered in the resort: music evenings, artisan markets, or open-air cinema sessions.
+For a quieter atmosphere, settle by a fireplace with a good book or go stargazing under a clear sky.

-9. Mountain refuge stay: one night at the summit
+9. Stay in a mountain refuge: a night at the summit

-To live an authentic experience, spend a night in a mountain refuge.
-These accommodations offer a very rustic but warm setting, often located in isolated spots with breathtaking views of the mountains.
-In winter, it’s an opportunity to live close to nature, sometimes with snowshoe hikes to reach the refuge.
+For an authentic experience, spend a night in a mountain refuge.
+These accommodations offer a very rustic but warm setting, often located in isolated places with breathtaking views of the mountains.
+In winter, it is an opportunity to live close to nature, sometimes with snowshoe hikes to reach the refuge.

-Note: Be aware that most refuges are closed in winter, but some offer a winter part open all year round, for use in full autonomy.
+Info: Be aware that most refuges are closed in winter, but some offer a winter part open all year round, to be used completely autonomously.
 Guaranteed change of scenery!

 Leave a comment